lucascaton/enumerate_it/README.md

 * Fork the project.
 * Make your feature addition or bug fix.
 * Add tests for it.
-This is important so I don't break it in a future version unintentionally.
+This is important so we don't break it in a future version unintentionally.
+* [Optional] Run the tests agaist a specific Gemfile: `$ appraisal rails_5.0 rake spec`.
 * Run the tests agaist all supported versions: `$ rake`.
-* Commit, do not mess with Rakefile, version, or history. (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+* Commit, but please do not mess with `Rakefile`, version, or history.
-* Send me a pull request.
+* Send a Pull Request.
 Bonus points for topic branches.

 ## Copyright